tharlestsa/arcgis-wms/README.md

 The application runs in a Docker environment, using docker-compose to simplify the environment setup and allow the application to run on different platforms and environments.

-To start the Personal Seeder API application, follow these steps:
+To start the ArcGIS WMS Demo application, follow these steps:

 1. Install Docker and Docker Compose on your local machine.